libretime/libretime/docs/admin-manual/setup/configuration.md

 ## Apache max file size configuration

-By default, the maximum upload file size is 40 MB, which may not be large enough for some stations, especially if they are uploading prerecorded shows.
+By default, the maximum upload file size is 40 MB, which may not be large enough for some stations, especially if they're uploading prerecorded shows.
 The setting for this is located in `/etc/apache2/sites-available/airtime.config`.
 Search for and update the following in megabytes:

 ```ini
 ; Maximum allowed size for uploaded files.